Dock & Marine Electrical

 Frequently Asked Questions

+Yes — when installed correctly.
 Improperly installed dock electrical is extremely dangerous — electric shock drowning (ESD) is a real and serious hazard.
 All dock electrical must be done by a licensed electrician using marine-rated components, proper GFCI protection, and equipment leakage circuit interrupters (ELCIs).
 Never allow unlicensed electrical work near water.

 What is electric shock drowning and how is it prevented?

 Electric shock drowning (ESD) occurs when electrical current leaks into water around a dock, creating a voltage gradient that can paralyze or kill swimmers.
 It is prevented through proper GFCI protection on all dock circuits, equipment leakage circuit interrupters (ELCIs), and regular electrical inspections.
-Malco Electric installs all dock electrical to NEC Article 553 requirements.

-Can you wire a boat lift on Lake Travis?
+Can you wire a boat lift?

-Dock Electrical Service Areas
+Dock & Marine Electrical Service Areas